Faculty drummer, Dave Madden, with a student at a (pre-Covid) session.

-We teach students of all ages and skill levels and we are ready to connect with out-of-area students as well as local folks.
+We teach students of all ages and skill levels and we are ready to meet in person or remotely, so we can connect with out-of-area students as well as local folks.

 Not sure what you want to do?
 Schedule a free consultation or try a free trial lesson!